How Much Does A Birth Injury Cost?

 What Is Medical Negligence?

-All medical professionals have owe a legal duty of care to their patients.
+All medical professionals owe a legal duty of care to their patients.
 They’re required to follow the accepted practices of their field and do all they can to provide the highest standard of medical care possible for their patients.
 When one of these professionals fails to meet this duty of care, they can be considered medically negligent.
 Negligence is the basis for all medical malpractice lawsuits.

 To put it more simply – if a doctor, nurse, obstetrician, or other healthcare provider caused your child’s birth injury because they acted in a way another similarly qualified medical professional would not have, they could be considered negligent.